 Sonam Losar is one of the central festivals among 125 ethnicities living in Nepal, of which some are of Indian origin, and some of Tibetan origin.
 Therefore, it is natural that many of the country’s festivals are similar to those of the neighboring regions.
 As far as the latter is concerned, Losar is the festival that comes to mind uppermost.
 In Tibet, Losar (Lo: year sar: new) is the most important festival among its numerous other festivals.
 So too is it for many communities in Nepal, such as the Tamu (Gurungs), the Tamangs, and the Sherpas, Bhutiyas, and Yolmos.

 All the above-mentioned ethnicities celebrate Losar, but they do so on different days.
 Tibetan Losar is celebrated on the first and third days of the first lunar month of the Tibetan calendar (in 2015, it falls on February 19-25).
 Just so you know, Tibetan months are some six weeks behind the solar calendar, and the first month usually falls in February.
 In Nepal, there are three different Losars, namely, Tolo (Tamu) Losar, Sonam Losar, and Gyalpo Losar.
 They are held a month apart from each other.
-Tolo Losar, celebrated by the Gurung (Tamu) community, was celebrated on December 30, 2014, while Sonam Losar, the New Year of the Tamangs, was held on January 21, 2015.
-As for Gyalpo Losar, it is set to begin on February 19, 2015, and is celebrated by Sherpas, Bhutiyas, and Yolmos.
+Tolo Losar, celebrated by the Gurung (Tamu) community, was celebrated on December 31, 2023, while Sonam Losar, the New Year of the Tamangs, will be held on 10th Feb 2024.
+As for Gyalpo Losar, it is set to begin on February 11th March 2024, and is celebrated by Sherpas, Bhutiyas, and Yolmos.

 In reality, the festivities of Losar carry on for about a week in Nepal, while the Tibetan Losar is a 15-day affair.
 Talking about Sonam Losar, specifically, it is great day of joy for the Tamang community, one of the biggest ethnic groups in Nepal.
 They are culturally very interesting and are widespread across the length and breadth of the country, with their presence being predominant in the districts of Kavrepalanchok, Sindhupalchok, Sindhuli, Nuwakot, Ramechhap Dhading, Rasuwa, Makwanpur, and Dolakha.
 You’ll also find them in large numbers in places like Sikkim, Darjeeling, Kalimpong, Dooars, etc. in India.
 They have a hierarchy of societal leaders, namely, Lama, Bonbo, Tamba, Ganba, Labonbo, and Choho, each of whom has a particular role in the distinct Tamang culture.